FAQ

 What does it mean to be a BAHA Member?

-BAHA Members are anyone who is registered on a youth or adult team.
+BAHA is the Bozeman Ammature Hockey Association, anyone who is registered on a youth or adult team is a part of BAHA.

 How old does my child need to be in order to play hockey?